Skip to main content

 Biography/Professional Experience

-Dr. Getchell has been associated with the department since 1995 (previously he was an Extension Associate and Research Support Specialist in the Department of Avian and Aquatic Animal Medicine, (1990-1995).
+Dr. Getchell was previously a member of the Department of Microbiology and Immunology since 1995 (previously he was an Extension Associate and Research Support Specialist in the Department of Avian and Aquatic Animal Medicine, (1990-1995).
 He served as a marine pathologist with the Maine Department of Marine Resources (1985-1990) after graduating with an M.S. from Oregon State University focusing on diseases of salmonids.
-He has obtained funding (FDA, USDA, NY Sea Grant, etc.) to study emerging diseases of fish, molecular diagnostic methods, and target animal safety studies.
+He has obtained funding (FDA, USDA, US AID, NY Sea Grant, etc.) to study emerging diseases of fish, molecular diagnostic methods, and target animal safety studies.

 Publications